 Shop Montana Sapphires at Chinchar Maloney

 Looking for a Montana blue sapphire to call your own?
-At Chinchar Maloney, you’ll find a large selection of one-of-a-kind Montana sapphires with stunning color combinations you won’t find anywhere else.
+At Chinchar Maloney, you’ll find a large selection of one-of-a-kind Montana sapphires at the highest quality with stunning unique color combinations you won’t find anywhere else.

-Whether you’re on the hunt for a Montana sapphire ring in rose gold or want a dazzling pair of Montana sapphire earrings, you’re sure to find the perfect piece of jewelry.
-We can even help you create a beautiful piece of custom jewelry you will love forever.
+Whether you’re on the hunt for a Montana sapphire ring in rose gold or yellow gold or want a dazzling pair of Montana sapphire earrings, you’re sure to find the perfect piece of sapphire jewelry in our extensive selection in a many types of ring size.
+We can even help you create a beautiful piece of custom jewelry, like a custom ring, you will love forever.
 Contact Chinchar Maloney today to get started!